The EU's NIS2 Directive

 • Ordering entities to inform service recipients (both natural and legal persons) of significant cyber threats and of possible protective or remedial measures,

-• Administrative fines of 10 million or 2% of total worldwide annual turnover of undertaking to which the entity belongs, whichever amount if higher.
+• Administrative fines of €10 million or 2% of total worldwide annual turnover of the undertaking to which the entity belongs, whichever amount is higher.

 Important Entities